famomin/Project2-Fanstatstic/README.md

 ## Getting Started
 To get a copy for testing purpose, please download repo as zip.
+Run server.js using node, and http://localhost:3000/ as URL for testing purpose.

 ## Built With
 * Creative - Template of choice from Start Bootstrap